Guns and weapon rights has become a contentious issue in this country.

 Essentially, gun makers can’t be held liable for criminal misuse of a gun that functions properly.
 But, if there is any evidence the gun was defective and that defect caused or contributed to the injury, it may be grounds for a lawsuit.
 Similarly, if someone who purchased the gun told the seller he or she intended to use it to commit a crime – and then follows through with it – victim might have a case against the seller.

-If your child has been seriously injured or killed due to use of a firearm, contact our team to learn more about your legal options.
+If your child has been seriously injured or killed due to use of a firearm, contact a firearm injury lawyer at our Fort Lauderdale firm to learn more about your legal options.